astrophpeter/astrophpeter.github.io/_posts/2020-05-03-writing-better-python-for-research.md

 [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]
 ```

 So much more clean right?
 The first thing to notice is that we decreased the amount of code needed **and** retained its readability.
 The second thing to notice is that this way of doing things is also faster than the for loop.
-We can see this by timing each of the methods, let's also increase the number we want to count to to 10000 so we can see the speed up:
+We can see this by timing each of the methods, let's also increase the number we want to count to 10000 so we can see the speed up:

 ```python